IBM/serverless-home-automation/README.md

 Now that we can control the sockets manually via cli, we’ll move forward and experiment with different ways to control them in an automated fashion.
 Rather than writing and executing pipelines and complex automation logic on the Raspberry Pi, we’ll utilize a serverless, event driven platform called Openwhisk.
 In this implementation, Openwhisk actions communicate with the Raspberry Pi via MQTT messages.

 ### Audio Interface
 Once the Raspberry Pi is setup, we'll need to configure it to recognize audio input from the USB microphone.
 To ensure that audio is recorded and transcribed only as needed, we'll leverage a "Hotword" detection service named [Snowboy](https://snowboy.kitt.ai/), which listens for a specific speech pattern (**Hello Watson**, in this case), and begins recording once the hotword pattern is detected.
-The steps required to create a voice model can be found [here](http://docs.kitt.ai/snowboy/)
+The steps required to create a voice model can be found [here](http://docs.kitt.ai/snowboy/).

+Troubleshooting to

 ## Provision and Configure Platform Services
 - [Conversation](https://console.bluemix.net/catalog/services/conversation)